SteelAlloy/deno-remove-forever/README.md

 ## 🔩 How It Works

 The basic principle is to write files before deletion in order to make recovery harder.
-With secure-rm, you get to choose the standard that follow your needs.
+With remove-forever, you get to choose the standard that follow your needs.
 Each one is composed of instructions about how many passes it should perform.

 It goes from a simple pass of zeros to a 35 passes algorithm.
 Remove-forever comes with its own algorithm to ensure your data is safe: